User Guide

 Selects an internship from a company and adds it to your list of applications.
 If unspecified, the application’s

-will be set as today’s date and time to be 2359.
+STATUS will be Applied, and it’s STATUS_DATE will be set as today’s date and time to be 2359.

 Format: add app INDEX i/INDEX [s/STATUS] [d/STATUS_DATE]